 Don’t apply any cleaning solution, but instead gently “paint” in circular motions, starting in the middle of the glass and moving outward.

 I recommend checking both your front element and rear lens element to make sure they’re clean, because both can accumulate dirt!

-Step 4: Use a Cleaning Solution (With Lens Wipes or a Special Microfiber Cloth)
+Use a Solution to Clean Your Lens (With Lens Wipes or a Special Microfiber Cloth)

-Note that this step is optional, and you should only proceed if you’ve noticed some areas of the lens glass that need to go, but haven’t responded to the techniques described above.
+This step is optional, and you should only proceed if you’ve noticed some areas of lens glass that are still dirty but haven’t responded to the techniques described above.

-By the way, if you’re ever cleaning your lens elements and you start to feel like something is wrong–if they feel gritty, or you’re leaving stains that you can’t seem to get rid of–then stop what you’re doing immediately.
-Take your lens to a camera repair store, where they deal with these sorts of problems all the time, because it’s not worth endangering your lenses just to get the cleaning done quickly and cheaply.
+A final note: If you’re ever cleaning your lens elements and you start to feel like something is wrong–if they feel gritty, or you’re leaving stains that you can’t seem to get rid of–then stop what you’re doing immediately.
+Take your lens to a camera repair store, where they deal with these sorts of problems all the time because it’s not worth endangering your lenses just to get the cleaning done quickly and cheaply.

 What About Cleaning Your Camera Sensor?